Amsterdam-AI-Team/citizen-signals-rag-chatbot-system/README.md

 </p>

-In the core of the system is the [central agent](./src/central_agentic_agent.py) It serves as an orchestrator, which receives instructions regarding the task and the report, collects all relevant details about a report, such as the type of problem and the location, then independently determines which tool is suitable for gathering information,
+In the core of the system is the [central agent](./src/central_agentic_agent.py).
+It serves as an orchestrator, which receives instructions regarding the task and the report and collects all relevant details about a report, such as the type of problem and the location.
+It then independently determines which tool is suitable for gathering information.

-In it's [configuration](./src/config.py) , the agent receives instructions about its task, different guidelines related to the resolution of reports, as well as communication rules.
+In its [configuration](./src/config.py), the agent receives instructions about its task, different guidelines related to the resolution of reports, as well as communication rules.
-Furthermore, the central agent is provided with an explanation of the [available tools](./src/tools) and their functionalities to use them effectively for reports.
+Furthermore, the central agent is provided with an explanation of the [available tools](./src/tools) and their functionalities to use them effectively for handling reports.
 Finally, the central agent is instructed to follow a structured reasoning process, documenting intermediate steps such as the report, selected tools, gathered information, and preliminary conclusions, ensuring a comprehensive overview of actionable information.

 The reasoning processes and effectively combining all gathered data is essentially performed by an LLM.
-In most experiments we use own deployment of GPT4o, however, it is possible to optimize the system for the use of [any open-source model](https://github.com/Amsterdam-AI-Team/citizen-signals-rag-chatbot-system/tree/feat/SAI-2270-open-source-llm).
+In most experiments we use own deployment of GPT-4o, however, it is possible to optimize the system for the use of [any open-source model](https://github.com/Amsterdam-AI-Team/citizen-signals-rag-chatbot-system/tree/feat/SAI-2270-open-source-llm).
 This does require adjusting the templates (especially the scratchpad) and configuration